 Beyond the inner core of UK European policy makers, the key changes have affected both organisational cultures and the distribution of formal authority.
 As far as the former is concerned, all departments and government agencies have been asked by the Prime Minster to heighten awareness of European issues across all levels and sections.
 This is a continuation of previous initiatives all aimed at mainstreaming Europe across central government.
 There is, however, still no comprehensive overall co-ordinated training and induction programme.
-This facility still tends to be provided in house and given the policy area specific nature of European business there are good reasons why it should remain so.
-There is much variation across Departments, but overall the degree of European awareness is higher.
-This is in part a product of the slow 'socialising' effect that increased involvement with the EU has brought into-play over three decades of membership.
-In part also it is a product of the deliberate post 1997 effort by the Centre to inculcate across the board more awareness of matters European.
-Amongst departments that have significantly enhanced their engagement has been the Home Office which continues to co-ordinate JHA and has been increasingly drawn in on matters concerning immigration, asylum, and organised crime.
+This facility still tends to be provided in house and, given the policy area specific nature of European business, there are good reasons why it should remain so.
+There is much variation across departments, but overall the degree of European awareness is higher.
+This is in part a product of the slow "socialising" effect that increased involvement with the EU has brought into play over three decades of membership.
+In part also it is a product of the deliberate post-1997 effort by the Blair government to inculcate across the board more awareness of matters European.
+Amongst departments that have significantly enhanced their engagement has been the Home Office which has been increasingly drawn in on matters concerning immigration, asylum, and combating organised crime.

-The key change in formal authority affecting the outer circle of UK EU policy makers has been a change in responsibility for all domestic policies that have a significant EU content.
-Policy development in these areas has, since July 1999, had to accommodate the input of the new authorities established in the devolved territories, especially in Wales and Scotland.
+The key change in formal authority affecting the outer circle of UK EU policy makers has been a change in responsibility for nearly all domestic policies that have a significant EU content.
+Policy development in these areas has, since July 1999, had to accommodate the input of the new authorities established in the devolved territories, especially Wales and Scotland.
 Although relations with the EU are reserved to the UK as the member state government, responsibility for implementation of EU requirements falls upon the devolveds within their territories.
-This has been interpreted as requiring that the devolveds should be involved in the formulation as well as the implementation of policy.
-This provides the devolved governments with a privileged position in the making of national European policy compared with the English regions and regions in other EU member states.
-Arguably this represents a shift of authority from central government.
-In effect the basic structure of the state has been changed creating a potentially more varied interpretation of 'national' European interests and objectives.
-The consequences of this significant re-ordering of authority is taking time to work through, but is clearly significant both in terms of its potential and actual effect.
+This arrangement has been interpreted as requiring that the devolveds should be involved in the formulation as well as the implementation of policy.
+Thus the devolved executives have a privileged position in the making of national European policy compared with the English regions and regions in other large EU member states.
+Arguably this represents an important shift of authority from central government.
+In effect the basic structure of the state has been changed creating a potentially more varied interpretation of "national" European interests and objectives.
+The consequences of this significant re-ordering of authority are taking time to work through, but are clearly significant both in terms of the potential and actual effect.

 In effect devolution marks an end of the UK unitary, centralised state.
-It raises a whole series of challenges to the centralised and contained character of the established UK/EU policy-making process.
-In particular, devolution raises questions about the extent to which:-
+It raises a series of challenges to the centralised and contained character of the established UK/EU policy-making process.
+In particular, devolution raises issues about accommodating a more territorial "take" on policy and the possibility of disputes if differences are not successfully dealt with.
+It also raises questions about the extent to which, over time, the traditional values underpinning the UK EU process of policy making may erode both as issues become more politicised and as civil servants in Cardiff and Edinburgh are less effectively socialised into traditional practices and approaches through engagement in Whitehall.